 ‘Lovely,’ I said.
 ‘Lovely.’
 He opened the car door and helped me in.
 I sat back into the soft yielding seat as the vehicle glided away with hardly a sound.
 This can’t be real I kept saying to myself.
 I am going to wake up and it will all be a dream - but it wasn’t.
 We drove though empty streets still shining from the early morning rain and after about 15 minutes the Studio came into view.

-‘Hollywood Studios was written in large neon lights across the front of an enormous building, which seemed to stretch to the heavens.
+‘Hollywood Studios’ was written in large neon lights across the front of an enormous building, which seemed to stretch to the heavens.
 I craned my neck to see the top and counted over 30 floors.
 We were whisked through the entrance.
 The chauffeur who was called Leon waved a cheery ‘hello’ and we stopped in front of a grand entrance.
 White marble steps led up to a wide revolving door.
 I stepped out into the bright sunshine momentarily shielding my eyes.
 Leon went ahead and helped me through the door.
 I entered a huge shaded atrium with glass elevators riding up and down the walls.
 I stood for a moment stunned by their appearance and watched fascinated as they zipped up and down.
 People were already being transported in them.
 My reverie was interrupted by a softly spoken voice.

 ‘Welcome Miss Alice to Hollywood studios, I am Deborah your guide.’
 I turned to see a young woman no more than my age wearing a smart pale blue suit with a red silk scarf at her neck.
 We shook hands, hers were soft and warm, mine a bit moist from my nervousness.